 If you can’t afford an attorney, you may qualify for legal assistance.
 Try contacting “Attorney Connection,” the lawyer referral system of the York County Bar Association, at (717) 854-8755 or Mid Penn Legal Services at (717) 848-3605.
 If this doesn’t work, many family lawyers offer a service where they provide legal advice on how to get a divorce, but don’t actually represent you in court.
 This service costs less than traditional representation.

-Click here to find forms and instructions for a simple no-fault divorce that does not involve any economic issues (alimony, distribution of property, etc.).
-Please read the Disclaimer and Notices carefully before you decide whether to use these forms.
+You can find forms and instructions for a simple no-fault divorce that does not involve any economic issues (alimony, distribution of property, etc.) by following the applicable link below.
+Please read the disclaimers and notices carefully before you decide whether to use these forms.
 The York County Divorce Masters Office recommends that you consult with an attorney before attempting to use these forms and instructions.
 Use them at your own risk.